rabiayasa/Wikidumps-preprocessing/README.md

 Lemmatization eliminates the prefixes and suffixes and gives lemma that should be an actual language word.

 Example lemmatization;butterflies->butterfly , playing->play

+# Advantage of working with partitioned files
+Wikidumps average size for English language is 16-17 gb.
+It is recommended to work with partitioned files in order to see the results of the preprocessing steps on the file and to make possible quick work.
+In this work, we work partitioned files (total number of xml wikidumps files are 56 , dated 01/05/2019).

 result and combine (small files)